-Scout produces an annual international event that celebrates and empowers emerging filmmakers through short film.
+Scout produces an annual international event that celebrates and empowers emerging filmmakers through film.
 The event presents films, workshops, talks, youth/emerging art and music networking events and receptions.
 Scout offers a platform for emerging voices and talent around the world, giving validity and strength to young people who focus their energy on building meaningful connections through their art, through film and storytelling.

 Scout has a meaningful impact on our community of international artists, not just in their filmmaking abilities, but in their desire to take action in their communities, to be connected to like-minded peers, and to make a difference in the world.
 By collaborating with them in this way, we empower them to amplify the impact they are able to have.
 Scout offers a home where emerging storytellers become energized with access to resources, direction, opportunities, connectivity, support, and a community of like-minded peers.